This week we’re featuring a conversation with Noam Wasserman, author of the bestselling book The Founder’s Dilemma and Life Is a Startup.

-Noam spoke with Lean Startup Co.
-Faculty Member, Elliot Susel, about the overlap in founder and life lessons and the importance of proactively tackling those issues in our business and personal lives.
+Noam shares his experiences about the overlap in founder and life lessons, as well as the importance of proactively tackling those issues in our business and personal lives.

 People are Just as Important as Product

 It was still early in his career when Noam Wasserman recognized the importance of focusing on the people around you.
 He was just starting out as an engineer when he noticed a pattern.
 “If we focused on anyone besides ourselves…it was the customers, and a key thing is we then neglected to think about the team we’re building with.”